C.J. Cron Player Props: Rockies vs. Astros

 C.J.
 Cron At The Plate

-- In 11.9% of his games this year, he has gone deep, and 3.6% of his trips to the plate.
+- He has hit a long ball in 11.6% of his games this season, and 3.5% of his chances at the plate.

-- In 28.6% of his games this year, Cron has notched at least one RBI.
-In four of those games (9.5%) he recorded two or more RBI, while accounting for three or more of his team's runs in two contests.
+- In 27.9% of his games this season, Cron has had at least one RBI.
+He's picked up more than one in 9.3% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.